 Diversion can occur at many points throughout the criminal justice system.
 As the prosecuting body for Cook County, diversion for the State’s Attorney’s Office refers to connecting offenders to services and programs, rather than sentencing them to time in custody.

 After successful completion of diversion court programs, charges are dismissed or vacated.
 However, information such as arrest records and charges filed still exist.
 In order to completely erase all non-conviction information you must apply to expunge or seal your record.

-There are 8 types of court-based alternative prosecution programs available in Cook County, 5 are pre-plea diversion programs overseen by the State’s Attorney’s Office and 3 are post-plea programs overseen by the Office of the Chief Judge.
+There are eight types of court-based alternative prosecution programs available in Cook County, five are pre-plea diversion programs overseen by the State’s Attorney’s Office and three are post-plea programs overseen by the Office of the Chief Judge.
 Cases can be referred to these programs at various stages throughout the court process, consult with your attorney or request your case be screened by a judge to determine eligibility for diversion.